smaroukis/shared-learning-arduino/Personal Folders/that_marouk_ish/tmi Lab Notebook.md

 Summarized in [tmi Log](tmi%20Log.md)

-- [x] next up is to implement a long press = blinking controller code then is a long press = change brightness after that I think we have beaten this horse enough

 ## [2022-10-27](2022-10-27)
 - Some issues with the current code
 	- for a very small debounce delay the toggle seems not to work (indeterminate state - sometimes turns off, sometimes does not)